rael-g/Piece/docs/Architecture/Overview.md

 The engine is divided into three main layers, each with its own extension points and distinct responsibilities, with well-defined communication boundaries:

 ### 1. Low-Level Layer (C++ Backend: WAL/RAL/PAL)
-This layer is in direct contact with the GPU and the operating system.
-It is implemented in C++ for maximum performance and control.
+This layer is implemented in C++ for maximum performance and control.
+Each backend (e.g., GLFW for windowing, OpenGL for rendering) is packaged as a standalone dynamic library (`.dll`, `.so`) that strictly implements abstract interfaces (like `IWindowFactory` or `IGraphicsDeviceFactory`) and exports a C-style `CreateFactory()` function.
+These backends are **completely agnostic** to the `piece_core` C++ and are compiled on-demand via `MSBuild.targets` provided by their respective C# NuGet wrapper packages.
-*   **Responsibility:** Provide the lowest-level abstractions for graphics hardware, the operating system, and physical simulation.
+*   **Responsibility:** Provide concrete, platform-specific implementations for low-level abstractions (graphics hardware, operating system interactions, physical simulation) without any direct dependency on the `piece_core` C++.
 *   **Details:** See [Design Document - Low-Level Layer](../Architecture/Layers/LowLevel/DESIGN.md)

 ### 2. Piece.Core (C++: Orchestration and Management)
-This layer, implemented in C++, acts as an orchestrator between the C++ backend and the Piece.Framework (C#).
+This layer, implemented in C++, acts as a **passive orchestrator and service container**.
+It does not initiate backend loading or configuration.
+Instead, it exposes a stable C-compatible API to the C# layer for core engine functions and provides a `Service Locator` to receive and store already-created C++ factory implementations (e.g., `IWindowFactory*`, `IGraphicsDeviceFactory*`) passed from the C# layer.
 It also incorporates a core `Job System` to manage CPU-bound tasks with maximum efficiency, distributing workloads (like physics, AI, culling, and asset decompression) across all available CPU cores using a task-based model, preventing bottlenecks and aligning the engine with Data-Oriented Design (DOD) principles.
 This layer is also responsible for advanced rendering and asset optimization techniques crucial for modern, high-performance game development.
-*   **Responsibility:** Orchestrate the backend, manage GPU resources (caching, lifecycle), implement the high-level rendering pipeline (culling, sorting), and expose a stable C-compatible API.
+*   **Responsibility:** Provide a central `Service Locator` for C++ backend factories, manage GPU resources (caching, lifecycle), implement the high-level rendering pipeline (culling, sorting), and expose a stable C-compatible API for core engine functions.
 *   **Details:** See [Design Document - Piece.Core](../Architecture/Layers/Intermediate/DESIGN.md)

 ### 3. Piece.Framework (C#: Game Logic and Tools)